kenvantilburg/solar-basin-dynamics/code/Numerical_integration/README.txt

 are on sun/earth crossing orbits, and depend on external files like Output2.jl or SolarBasinBasic.jl for formatting or other functions.  run_earth.sh is an example SLURM script that calls driver4 to run a backwards simulation.

+This directory also contains a jupyter notebook "trajectories.ipynb", which can plot individual particle trajectories (stored in scratch2/, which must be uncompressed before these plots can be generated).